Processos-de-software-2016-2/python-api/README.md

 API developed for X system.

 This project is one of the many parts of X system.

-The X system is being developed by all participants in the Processos de Software course at UFRN
+The X system is being developed by all participants in the Processos de Software course at UFRN.

 ## Technologies
 - Python